Wooroonden: History

-Wooroon State School opened in 1917.
-In 1919 the spelling was changed to Woroon State School.
-In 1925 it was renamed Woroonden State School.
+Wooroon State School opened on 14 October 1918.
+In 1919, the spelling was changed to Woroon State School.
+In 1925, it was renamed Woroonden State School.
 It closed in 1963.
+It was on the north-western corner of Webbers Bridge Road and Bradleys Road (26.11912°S 151.75704°E).
+As at 2011, the school building was still extant and the site has been renamed Hughie Campbell Memorial Park.

 The district was originally known as Woroonden but on advice from the Murgon Shire Council on 24 January 2002, the locality name spelling was officially made Wooroonden.